 Some customers may also decide not to show warning messages in production.
 Warning messages show something that is a little bit wrong, but won't usually prevent the script from running.
 Some people like to see the warnings so they can fix up the scripts, but others don't care so much about them, as long as the application seems to be working OK otherwise.
-If you do want to suppress warnings, I don't really recommend it, but will show you how:
+If you do want to suppress warnings, we don't really recommend it, but will show you how:

 E_ALL & ~E_NOTICE & ~E_STRICT & ~E_DEPRECATED & ~E_WARNING